Applying Skolem Sequences to Gracefully Label New Families of Triangular Windmills: Definitions and Preliminaries

 \item if $l_{i}=l_{j}=k,$ with $i < j,$ then $j-i=k;$ \item $l_{2m}=0.$ \end{enumerate} For example, $(4,2,3,2,4,3)$ is a Langford sequence with $d=2$ and $l=3$ and $(8,4,7,3,6,4,3,5,8,7,6,0,5)$ is a hooked Langford sequence with $d=3$ and $l=6$.

-The necessary and sufficient conditions for the existence of (hooked) Langford sequences are given in Theorem~\ref{langfordexistence}. \begin{theorem}\cite{simpson} \begin{enumerate} \item A Langford sequence of order $m$ and defect $d$ exists if and only if \begin{enumerate} \item $m \geq 2d-1$ \item $m \equiv 0 \text{ or } 1 \pmod 4$ and $d$ is odd, or \item $m \equiv 0 \text{ or } 3 \pmod 4$ and $d$ is even. \end{enumerate} \item A hooked Langford sequence of order $m$ and defect $d$ exists if and only if \begin{enumerate} \item $m(m-2d+1)+2 \geq 0$ \item $m \equiv 2 \text{ or } 3 \pmod 4$ and $d$ is odd, or \item $m \equiv 1 \text{ or } 2 \pmod 4$ and $d$ is even. \end{enumerate} \end{enumerate} \end{theorem} Though they can be thought of as a natural generalization of Skolem sequences, Langford sequences have also been classically used to build new Skolem sequences by concatenating sequences of appropriate order, possibly interlacing hooks, if required. \begin{lemma} If a (hooked) Skolem sequence of order $d-1$ exists, and a (hooked) Langford sequence of order $l$ and defect $d,$ then a (hooked) Skolem sequence of order $N=l+d-1$ exists.
+The necessary and sufficient conditions for the existence of (hooked) Langford sequences are given in Theorem~\ref{langfordexistence}. \begin{theorem}\cite{simpson} \begin{enumerate} \item A Langford sequence of order $m$ and defect $d$ exists if and only if \begin{enumerate} \item $m \geq 2d-1$ \item $m \equiv 0,1 \pmod 4$ and $d$ is odd, or \item $m \equiv 0,3 \pmod 4$ and $d$ is even. \end{enumerate} \item A hooked Langford sequence of order $m$ and defect $d$ exists if and only if \begin{enumerate} \item $m(m-2d+1)+2 \geq 0$ \item $m \equiv 2,3 \pmod 4$ and $d$ is odd, or \item $m \equiv 1,2 \pmod 4$ and $d$ is even. \end{enumerate} \end{enumerate} \end{theorem} Though they can be thought of as a natural generalization of Skolem sequences, Langford sequences have also been classically used to build new Skolem sequences by concatenating sequences of appropriate order, possibly interlacing hooks, if required.
+This classic technique is a much used method to construct Skolem sequences from Langford sequences. \begin{lemma} If a (hooked) Skolem sequence of order $d-1$ exists, and a (hooked) Langford sequence of order $l$ and defect $d,$ then a (hooked) Skolem sequence of order $N=l+d-1$ exists.
 In particular, a new Skolem sequence of order $N$ is obtained by concatenating a Skolem sequence with a Langford sequence or by interlacing a hooked Skolem sequence and hooked Langford sequence.
-A new hooked Skolem sequence of order $N$ is obtained by concatenating a Skolem sequence with a hooked Langford sequence or a hooked Skolem sequence and a Langford sequence. \end{lemma} Let $hS_{2}=(1,1,2,0,2)$ be a hooked Skolem sequence and $hL_{3}^{6} = (8,4,7,3,6,4,3,5,8,7,6,0,5)$ be a hooked Langford sequence.
-Now, if we take the reverse of the hooked Skolem sequence and by interlacing $hL_{3}^{6}$ and the reverse of $hS_{2},$ then we obtain a new Skolem sequence $S_{8}=(8,4,7,3,6,4,3,5,8,7,6,2,5,2,1,1)$ of order $8.$
+A new hooked Skolem sequence of order $N$ is obtained by concatenating a Skolem sequence with a hooked Langford sequence or a hooked Skolem sequence and a Langford sequence. \end{lemma} Let $hS_{2}=(1, 1, 2, 0, 2)$ be a hooked Skolem sequence and $hL_{3}^{6} = (8$, 4, 7, 3, 6, 4, 3, 5, 8, 7, 6, 0, $5)$ be a hooked Langford sequence.
+Now, if we take the reverse of the hooked Skolem sequence and by interlacing $hL_{3}^{6}$ and the reverse of $hS_{2},$ then we obtain a new Skolem sequence $S_{8}=(8$, 4, 7, 3, 6, 4, 3, 5, 8, 7, 6, 2, 5, 2, 1, $1)$ of order $8.$